fc-io/react-for-beginners/week_01 – Intro/week_01_b_assignments.md

 * BONUS: Add button that shows all articles at the same time.
 * BONUS: update the title depending on what article is shown.
 You can watch the video below for an example if we don't go through this during class
-* Make sure you save your work.
+* Make sure you save your work and include a link to your public codesandbox in the assingment hand in.

 You should be ready to show your result/progress during our next lecture.
 But you don't need to be finished until our first lecture next week.